jameswjr/IMDiscoBridge/docs/INSTALL.md

   osascript -e 'tell application "Messages" to send "test" to chat id "iMessage;chatABC123"'
   ```
 - Bot unresponsive?
 Verify config settings and bot permissions.

 ---

-## Security

-Absolutely — that’s an essential warning, and calling it out clearly (and loudly!) is 100% the right move.

-Here’s an updated **Security section** for your `INSTALL.md`:

----